open-telemetry/opentelemetry-collector-contrib/processor/groupbytraceprocessor/README.md

 * `otelcol_processor_groupbytrace_event_latency_bucket`, with the following `event` tag values:
   * `onBatchReceived` represents the number of batches the processor has received from the previous components
   * `onTraceExpired` represents the number of traces that finished waiting in memory for spans to arrive
+  * `onTraceReleased` represents the number of traces that have been marked as released to the next component
   * `onTraceRemoved` represents the number of traces that have been marked for removal from the internal storage
 * `otelcol_processor_groupbytrace_num_events_in_queue` representing the state of the internal queue.
 Ideally, this number would be close to zero, but might have temporary spikes if the storage is slow.
 * `otelcol_processor_groupbytrace_num_traces_in_memory` representing the state of the internal trace storage, waiting for spans to arrive.
 It's common to have items in memory all the time if the processor has a continuous flow of data.
 The longer the `wait_duration`, the higher the amount of traces in memory should be, given enough traffic.